 - Teach media makers how to make small-file videos, with technical and aesthetic tips

 - Share the beauties of appropriate technology through the Small File Media Festival

-The First Annual Small File Media Festival (August 10-20, 2020), featuring movies under 5 megabytes each, showed that great cinema doesn’t have to mean great big files!
-We received over 100 submissions from around the world, with ingenious creative solutions including animation, GIFs, low frame rates, datamoshing, executable files, “obsolete” technologies, and creative compression.
-More info at smallfile.ca
+The Small File Media Festival, featuring movies under 5 megabytes each, shows that great cinema doesn’t have to mean great big files!
+Every year we receive scores of submissions from around the world, with ingenious creative solutions including animation, GIFs, low frame rates, datamoshing, executable files, “obsolete” technologies, and creative compression.
+More info at smallfile.ca.

 The Small File Media Festival team is: